Yiikes: Bambi Threatens Woman Throwing Cake At Scrappy, “You Wanna Get Yo A** Beat!”

 In case you missed the news, Bambi is currently pregnant with her and Scrappy’s third baby.
 Congrats!

 The expectant mother shared the news on Instagram last week, posting a video of her showing off her belly.
-In the clip, Bambi looks away from the camera then makes the dramatic reveal to show off the profile on her stomach.
-Friends of the star, like Yandy Smith, Reginae Carter, and Laura Govan sent their blessings to Bambi and Scrap in the comments.
+In the clip, Bambi looks away from the camera then makes the dramatic reveal to show off the profile of her stomach.
+Friends of the star like Yandy Smith, Reginae Carter, and Laura Govan sent their blessings to Bambi and Scrap in the comments.

 The couple has two children together, son Breland and Xylo, their daughter who was born in 2018.